kiranbakale/AMI-Readme/docs/environment_configure.md

 1. Run `ansible-playbook` with the intended environment's inventory against the `all.yml` playbook - `ansible-playbook -i environments/10k/inventory all.yml`
     - Note that we pass the whole inventory folder - `environments/10k/inventory`.
 This ensures Ansible reads all the files in the directory.
     - If you only want to run a specific playbook & role against the respective VMs you can switch out `all.yml` and replace it with the intended playbook, e.g. `gitlab-rails.yml`

+The same commands are used when you wish to update an existing environment.

 ### Running with ansible-deployer (optional)